Vietnam.vn - Nền tảng quảng bá Việt Nam

 Taliban fighters have also used insulating blankets to avoid detection by NATO forces in Afghanistan.

-For example, until recently, Russia’s most modern tanks relied on Catherine FC, an infrared sight manufactured by the French company Thales.
-Since 2014, Moscow has been unable to import this item due to sanctions.
-As a result, Russia has had to start assembling its own equipment amid a significant tightening of the supply of components due to sanctions.
+For example, until recently, Russia’s most modern tanks relied on Catherine FC, an infrared sighting device made by the French company Thales.
+Since 2014, Moscow has been unable to import it due to sanctions, so Russia has had to start assembling its own equipment amid a significant tightening of the supply of components due to sanctions.
 Some older Russian vehicles still rely on active infrared illuminators, a technology that makes the user easily detectable.

-Meanwhile, Ukraine received shipments of night vision goggles before the conflict began.
-As a result, its military has shown an overall advantage in night fighting, although it also needs more of the same systems.
-Such equipment can be extremely effective at detecting concealed troops and vehicles.
+Meanwhile, Ukraine received shipments of night vision goggles before the conflict began, giving its military an overall advantage in night fighting, although it also needs more of the same systems.
+Such devices can be extremely effective at detecting concealed troops and vehicles.

 Still, Tatarigami says the thermal blankets pose a potential threat on the modern battlefield.
 “We are not sure if the enemy will distribute these blankets/coats on a large scale.
 But even if they are used only by small groups or sniper teams, they still pose a significant threat.”